boomerang-io/tasks/README.md

-# Boomeran Worker CLI and Common Core
+# Boomerang Worker CLI and Common Core

 The purpose of this image is to provide a base foundation for Boomerang Workers by providing an easy to leverage CLI and also Common Core functions or methods.